 Brattleboro Area Chamber of Commerce

 Valerie Barry, Bellows Falls

 Tami Purcell, Marlboro

 Annie came to WCHS in April of 2008, new to animal welfare, but with 15 years of non-profit management experience in the field of environmental education.
 Annie has a Bachelor’s degree in Biology from Cornell University and a Master’s degree in Education from Antioch/New England.
 Working at WCHS is Annie’s favorite job to date, thanks to a great staff, supportive community and work that makes a difference in the lives of animals and people.
 Her favorite part of the job is the daily challenges that arise and coming up with the creative solutions they require.
 Outside of work, Annie enjoys spending time with her family, singing, dancing and being active outdoors.
 She lives in Newfane with her partner, Chuck, their two WCHS alums, Jasmine and Kody and her rescue horse, Hannah.

 Keri started working at WCHS in 2002, so she holds the record for longevity.
-Keri loves socializing feral kittens and helping sick and injured animals and finding new, loving homes for them.
-Keri lives in Brattleboro and enjoys spending time with her husband, Chris, their twin daughters Kayleigh & Brooke, their son, Devin, and stepson, Christopher.
-Keri enjoys hiking with her dog Kody and cuddling with her cat Neko.
+A natural at working with people, Keri easily moved into the role of Director of Operations.
+Somehow, she still finds time to cuddle the kittens.
+Keri lives in Westminster and enjoys spending time with her husband, Chris and their son Devin.
+Their twin daughters Kayleigh and Brooke are now enjoying their adulthood.
+Keri enjoys hiking with her dogs Kody and Delilah and cuddling with her cat Neko.

 Jessalyn Pennington, Feline Specialist